Nellim - Aurora Quest

 All guests can expect a warm welcome from owners Jouko and Mari and their family, as well as being well taken care of by our dedicated Aurora Zone representative.

-- The recently renovated restaurant is the focal point of the main building which serves hearty food in a buffet style in a beautiful dining area
+- The recently renovated restaurant is the focal point of the main building which serves hearty buffet-style food in a beautiful dining area

 - Tea and coffee facilities are also available in the restaurant for guests to access throughout their stay, although none are available in the room

 - Wi-Fi is available for guests to use in the main hotel reception area

 Nellim ApartmentsSupplements From: £76pp

 Many guests like to upgrade to one of the six apartments at Nellim, all of which are situated in one of the annexe buildings across from the reception and restaurant.
 The apartments offer guests additional room and their own space in which to relax after a day or night of activities.

 Each apartment varies in size and facilities.
 Apartments are allocated on a first come, first served basis according to the accommodation which best suits your party.

 - The one, two and three bedroom apartments are all equipped with living area, bathroom (with shower and hairdryer), kitchenette and/or electric kettle and TV

 - Some of the apartments offer a fireplace or a sauna but these facilities cannot be guaranteed, only requested